dobraczka/GeCoWrapper/README.md

 You have to [download](https://dmm.anu.edu.au/geco/) and unpack GeCo in the directory of this repository.
 The directory of GeCo has to be named `geco`.
 And an empty file named `__init__.py` has to be added inside the `geco` directory.

+You also need `unicodecsv`, which can be installed using:
+`pip install unicodecsv'

 ## Usage
 Input files need to have `id` as first column.